danielnieto/resume/resume.md

 	Technologies: Vanilla Javascript, jQuery, Node, Ruby on Rails, GIT, SCSS, Flexbox, Neon

 - ### Credytag

-	*01/2017 - Present*
+	*01/2017 - 01/2020*

 	__Frontend Developer__

-	Leading web application development for [Credytag](http://www.credytag.com), a start-up I work with in my spare time, this company is focused on allowing clients to pay with their cellphones via QR Codes that can be placed within the store itself or carried by a delivery person.
+	Leading web application development for [Credytag](https://github.com/danielnieto/credytag-web-business), a start-up I work with in my spare time, this company was focused on allowing clients to pay with their cellphones via QR Codes that can be placed within the store itself or carried by a delivery person.
 This product is still in development.

-	I'm developing the Seller's web app, in which they can configure bank accounts, review payments, setup QR codes, etc.
+	I developed the Seller's web app, in which they can configure bank accounts, review payments, setup QR codes, etc.

 	Technologies: Angular 7, Typescript, RxJS, Angular-cli, NPM, Flexbox, GIT